Skip to content

 If the stdout scanner encounters an error (buffer overflow, broken pipe), the adapter:

-1. Sends a graceful-kill signal to the subprocess.
+1. Sends a graceful shutdown signal to the process group.

 2. Waits for exit.